f-fromont/Infosys300-rpa-team-2/README.md

 - send the email,
 - if any error, make sure to log and showcase to whoever is running bot

+4. Summary Task
+- shows a summary of the work flow
+- things like upi's for each group, number of people in each group, email sent status

-4. Email responses - optional
+5. Email responses - optional
 - maybe monitor any emails being returned and either send a automated no-response, or maybe send an email to designated lecturer

 ## Things to remember